mitano-17/Nidec-Drives-Data-Cleaning/README.md

 # Nidec-Drives-Data-Cleaning

-A repository of Jupyter Notebooks dedicated to cleaning data during the internship period.
+A repository of Jupyter Notebooks dedicated to cleaning data.

 ## Outline
 ● 🌐 Geolocation Validation; </br>